rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 user inputs.

-[Try it right now in your browser.][graphite-live-demo] Graphite is making rapid progress towards becoming a nondestructive, procedural graphics editor suitable of replacing traditional 2D DCC applications.
+[Try it right now in your browser.][graphite-live-demo] Graphite is making rapid progress towards becoming a non-destructive, procedural graphics editor suitable for replacing traditional 2D DCC applications.
 Please [join the Discord][graphite-discord] - and consider asking for a tour of the code and how you can help!